GoogleChrome/web.dev/src/site/content/en/blog/storage-foundation/index.md

 | 5.
 Launch                                  | Not started                  |

 </div>

-## How to use the API_NAME API {: #use }
+## How to use the Storage Foundation API {: #use }

 ### Enabling via about://flags

-To experiment with the API_NAME API locally, without an origin trial token, enable the `#TODO` flag in `about://flags`.
+To experiment with the Storage Foundation API locally, without an origin trial token, enable the `#experimental-web-platform-features` flag in `about://flags`.

 ### Enabling support during the origin trial phase

-Starting in Chromium XX, the API_NAME API will be available as an origin trial in Chromium.
-The origin trial is expected to end in Chromium XX (TODO exact date).
+Starting in Chromium&nbsp;90, the Storage Foundation API will be available as an origin trial in Chromium.
+The origin trial is expected to end in Chromium&nsbp;95 (November 10, 2021).

 {% include 'content/origin-trials.njk' %}